PlatformSupport/FormAuthenticationViaAJAX/README.md

 FormAuthonticationViaAJAX
 =========================

-AppBuilder sample that authenticates (form authontication) a hybrid app using AJAX-enabled web service.
+AppBuilder sample that authenticates (form authentication) a hybrid app using AJAX-enabled web service.